 - Mix it nicely and cook until the water gets evaporated.
 Then add jaiphal powder.

-- Finally, add fine powder of almond and cashew.
+- Finally, add the fine powder of almond and cashew.

 - Keep rotating the mixture properly for some time.